LukeStampfli/EmbeddedFPSExample/docs-src/guide/room-system-part-2-server-side.md

     }
 ```

-We do a few checks here to test if the player is logged in, the room exists and if the room has space and if everything is alright we add the player to the room else we send a JoinRoomDenied message back with a refreshed list of RoomDatas.
+We do a few checks here to test if the player is logged in, the room exists and if the room has space.
+And if everything is alright, we add the player to the room.
+Else we send a JoinRoomDenied message back with a refreshed list of RoomDatas.

 Lets call TryJoinRoom from the ClientConnection script if we get a LobbyJoinRoomRequest:
 ```csharp